biologist79/ESPuino/README.md

 * `Folder/playlist (random order)` => plays all tracks in random order from a folder one time
 * `Folder/playlist (alph. sorted)` => plays all tracks in alph. order from a folder forever
 * `Folder/playlist (random order)` => plays all tracks in random order from a folder forever
+* `All tracks of a random subdirectory (sorted alph.)` => plays of tracks in alph. order of a randomly picked subdirectory of a given directory
 * `Webradio` => always only one "track": plays a webstream
 * `List (files from SD and/or webstreams) from local .m3u-File` => can be one or more files / webradio-stations with local .m3u as sourcefile